 - Filter by Radius of Mileage or Address or Zip Code

 Many churches today face decreasing membership numbers - St Mary's is no different.
 Our parents, grandparents and great-grandparents built one of the most beautiful Ukrainian Orthodox churches in the United States!!
 They did it by working hard and by making contributions... in many ways.
 Why?
 To give their children and future generations a special place to worship.

 Many of them are no longer with us, but their dream lives on.
 Your help is needed to keep their dream alive.
-In 2015, with an annual budget of over $125,000.00, we face the difficult task of trying to meet that number.
+Our annual expenses are over $125,000.00 and are growing each year.
+This year, in particular, we have agressively made many needed repairs: repairs to the front steps, the renovation and painting of the interior of the church, renovation of the hall kitchen, and many other areas as well.
+We face the difficult task of trying to pay for all those repairs.
+We thank our volunteers for the enormous work done to date.
 Please help by volunteering your time or by making a donation.
 Thank You!

 Kindly send your donation, no matter the amount, to:

 St Mary Ukrainian Orthodox Church, 3176 St. Paul Blvd, Rochester NY 14617-3433

 Don't have time every week or month?
 Just an hour or two whenever would help.

 Our Sisterhood needs "crimpers" to make varenyky and if you don't know how...
 WE'LL TEACH YOU.
 Or you can make potato or cheese balls, cut out circles of dough, or help with other fun tasks.
 We'll provide a meal and great conversations with a terrific group of ladies.
 We get together monthly starting at 5:00 pm.
 Join us whenever you can and be ready to have fun - no appointment necessary.
 If you'd rather sell, serve or wash a few pots and pans, why not pop in at our monthly Food Sale - lunch will be provided.